YueLiPicasso/intro_ocaml/OCanren_exercises/aircraft_fleet/README.md

 fuel efficiency of R miles per liter of fuel.
 The fleet has a mission of reaching some target located at a distance D from the airbase, where CR < D < NCR.
 Once taking off, there is no more airbase along the way for the fleet to land and refuel.
-The fleet adopts such a  strategy that at any stage, any one aircraft could be abandoned, whose fuel is simultanously transferred to some fellow aircraft.
+The fleet adopts such a  strategy that at any stage, any one aircraft could be abandoned, whose fuel is simultaneously transferred to some fellow aircraft.
 The mission is considered as successful if  at least one aircraft  finally reaches the target.